ntnhut/LeetSolve/docs/source/Priority_Queue/703_Kth_Largest_Element_in_a_Stream.md

 8
 ```

-The key insight of this solution is utilizing a min-heap (priority queue with the `greater` comparator) to efficiently find the kth largest element in a collection.
+The key insight of this solution is utilizing a min-heap (priority queue with the `greater` comparator) to find the kth largest element in a collection.

 Upon initialization, the constructor populates the priority queue with the elements from the input vector `nums`.
 When adding a new element `val`, it inserts it into the priority queue and then removes elements until the size of the priority queue is reduced to `_k`, ensuring that only the k largest elements are retained in the queue.

 Finally, it returns the top element of the priority queue, which represents the kth largest element.
-This approach leverages the properties of a min-heap to efficiently track the kth largest element in the collection, resulting in an overall efficient solution.
+This approach leverages the properties of a min-heap to track the kth largest element in the collection, resulting in an overall efficient solution.

 ### Complexity